execonic/linux-jcd/README.md

 ## Usage
 1. Run `chmod +x jumpdir.sh` to give `jumpdir.sh` execute permisson.
 2. Append the contents of the `./bashrc` to the `.bashrc` in your home directory.
-And replce `path/to/jumpdir.sh` with the path where you put `jumpdir.sh`.
+And replace `path/to/jumpdir.sh` with the path where you put `jumpdir.sh`.
 3. Run `source ~/.bashrc`.
 4. Run `./jumpdir.sh -h` to get the help info.
 5. Run `./jumpdir.sh -a` to add an alias for the specified directory.